naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">VoicePath</span> | String | Path to the voice clip to play.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">voicePath</span> | string | Path to the voice clip to play.
-volume | Decimal | Volume of the playback. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio. authorId | String | ID of the character actor this voice belongs to.
+volume | decimal | Volume of the playback. group | string | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio. authorId | string | ID of the character actor this voice belongs to.
 When provided and [per-author volume](/guide/voicing.md#author-volume) is used, volume will be adjusted accordingly.

 </div>